-III.B Closing the Student Equity Gap: Athletics is a model for student-success.
-The program review data sheet athletics indicates that there is -1% Student Equity Gap for the student-athlete population
+III.B.1 Closing the Student Equity Gap: Success Rates: Research supports that Athletics is the model for student-success on any college campus.
+The program review data sheet indicates that there is -1% Student Equity Gap for the student-athlete population.

-In 2013 a report was conducted by the Institutional Research office.
-The results show overall that athletes perform better academically and that student athletes in targeted groups do fair better also.
-This in depth study shows that males and female athletes succeeded at an equal rate of 75% when the grades of intercollegiate classes were excluded.
-Males and female athletes succeeded at rates 72% compared to 73% for male non-athletes and 79% compared to 78% for non-athlete females when the grades of intercollegiate classes were excluded.
-When the data is dis-aggregated by one more step comparing student success of athletes to non-athletes within their "targeted/underserved" groupings and excluding intercollegiate athletic courses, african-american males and females were 3% more successful than their non-athletic peers; Latino and Latina were 1%
+In 2013, a report was conducted by the Institutional Research office.
+The results show overall that athletes perform better academically than the general student population; and that student-athletes in targeted groups perform better as well.

+Current data shows that males and female athletes succeeded at an equal rate of 92%.
+Males and female athletes succeeded at rates 92% compared to 77% for all other De Anza College male and female students.

+When the data is disaggregated by one more step - comparing student success of athletes to non-athletes within their "targeted/underserved" groupings and excluding intercollegiate athletic courses - Student-Athletes that are African-American, Latinx, Filipinx and Pacific Islander were at 91% success rates.
+The college targeted population success rate is 70%.

-We have performed four pilot programs in our area to improve student success.
-We opened a student study hall with paid tutors in Math and English for all interested athletes two days a week from 1 to 5:30pm.
-Statistically, we found a high correlation between students whose coaches mandated attendance and increased success in math and English classes.
+We have performed three "pilot" programs in our area to improve student success.
+We opened a student-athlete study hall with hired tutors in Math and English for all interested athletes two-days-a-week from 1:00pm to 5:30pm.
+Statistically, we found a high correlation between students whose coaches mandated attendance and increased success in Math and English classes.
 We also discovered that many students participated in online tutoring and sought out help in the SSC independently.
-This was a supprising result
+This was a surprising result.